rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 Resources

 :    The Resources page displays the Node resources configured in your
-     Project resource models.
-Like the Jobs and History pages a filter control can be used to limit the listing to just the Node resources matching the criteria.
+     Project resource model.
+Like the Jobs and History pages, a filter control can be used to limit the listing to just the Node resources matching the filter criteria.

 History